OverShifted/OverShifted.github.io/_posts/2025-08-18-badapple-but-on-ESP32-S3.md

 ---

-I just got my first little SSD1306 OLED screen and wanted to do something cool with it after testing some basic stuff on it.
+I just got my first little SSD1306 OLED screen and wanted to do something cool with it after running some tests.
 So as any sane person would do, I decided to show [Bad Apple](https://www.youtube.com/watch?v=9lNZ_Rnr7Jc) on it; just to remember I don't have enough brain cells left to pull it off by myself.
 So I searched the web and found this great project: [hackffm/ESP32_BadApple](https://github.com/hackffm/ESP32_BadApple).
-And they take most of the credit, as everything else I did, was based on their great work.
+They deserve most of the credit, since everything I did was based on their excellent work.

 The repo contains compressed video data, and an Arduino sketch along with a few C++ files to decompress and display the actual video frames, which are stored on the microcontroller's